mingxin0607/kafka-ui/Report1.md

     ```

     If the 8080 port doesn't immediately redirect to the webpage, it might still be loading.
 Wait a bit longer, and the page should appear.

+#### Windows Subsystem for Linux

+1. If there is a problem with "com.provectus.kafka.ui.service.KafkaConfigSanitizerTest"
+, please check if docker engine is up.

+2. Please use sudo before every instruction and run it as root user.

 # Part II.
 Existing Test